What Makes a Realtor Different From an Agent?

 - Educational materials at state and national NAR websites

 - Full-color magazines in print and online with news and educational content

 - Representatives who lobby Congress for Realtor legislation (political action is huge)

-- Discounts for equipment and other helpful products and services
+- Discounts on equipment and other helpful products and services

 - Training and educational opportunities, including affiliations with special designation programs